Hilda-Enyioko/alx-system_engineering-devops/README.md

-I am learning the basics of shell navigation
+I am learning the basics of shell programming